Le1s/rom_manifests/README.md

 ---

 ## THANKS TO:
-I would like to Thank the following people, they have helped in making these trees in one way or the other.
+I would like to Thank the following people, they have helped in making one or more of these trees in one way or the other.
 All this would not have been possible without them.

 * WisniaPL